Skip to content

 Crab and Shrimp Seafood Bisque ingredients

-How to make Crab and Shrimp Seafood Bisque:
+How to make Crab and Shrimp Seafood Bisque

 Step 1.
 Melt the butter in a saucepan over medium heat on the stove.
+I like using a heavy-bottomed pot or a Dutch oven for this, it holds heat evenly and helps prevent scorching the milk later.

 Step 2.
 Add the celery and green onions to the saucepan, and saute until beginning to soften.
+You’re just looking for them to get a little tender, about 3 to 4 minutes.
+You don’t want them to brown.

 Add the celery and green onions to the saucepan, and saute until beginning to soften.

 Step 3.
 Stir in the flour, and saute for another minute.
+This is super important.
+You’re cooking out that raw flour taste.
+Keep stirring it so it doesn’t clump or burn.

 Stir in the flour, and saute for another minute.

 Step 4.
 Heat the milk in the microwave until warm, and pour it into the saucepan.
 Whisk to combine completely until all lumps are gone.
+Warming the milk first helps prevent the flour from clumping when you add it.
+Just 60 to 90 seconds in the microwave is plenty.

 Heat the milk in the microwave until warm, and pour it into the saucepan.
 Whisk to combine completely until all lumps are gone.